-Home loans are long-term loans on which a borrower has to pay interest.
-The interest is calculated based on the home loan interest rate.
-Therefore, before you apply for a home loan, it is vital to estimate the overall interest liability towards the loan.
+Home loans are long-term loans availed for purchasing or constructing a home.
+The amount of interest to be paid on the loan is calculated based on the home loan interest rate.
+The interest rate is charged by the lender as a percentage of the principal loan amount, as a charge for borrowing funds.
+Therefore, before you apply for a home loan, estimating the overall interest liability towards the loan is vital.
 There are two methods to calculate this:

-- EMI Calculator : A home loan EMI calculator lets you easily figure out the interest you will need to pay with your home loan.
+A home loan EMI calculator helps you check home loan interest rates easily and figure out the interest you will need to pay with your home loan.
 To arrive at a result after the completion of mathematical calculations, you will need to enter the following details on the calculator:

 - Home loan amount

 After filling out the required details in the fields provided, click ‘Calculate.’
 You will see a detailed breakup of your loan mentioning the amount payable towards interest.
 The online EMI calculator is free to use.